Frijol/climate-change/GLOSSARY.md

 ## kerogen
 impure oil-rich gunk that can be extracted from shale to make shale oil

+## Kirchhoff's Laws
+Two equalities describing current and voltage in lumped models of electrical circuits.
+(1) Node rule (KCL): Conservation of electric charge.
+The sum of current flowing into a node is equal to the sum of current flowing out of that node.
+(2) Loop rule (KVL): The sum of directional electric voltage around a closed loop is zero.
+[Wiki](https://en.wikipedia.org/wiki/Kirchhoff%27s_circuit_laws)

 ## kWh
 kilowatt hour, the product of the power transmitted in kilowatts and the time in hours